gregory-halverson/ECOv003-L3T-L4T-JET/documentation/ECOv003_L3_JET_ATBD.md

 ---

-### STIC: General Form
+### STIC-JPL: General Form

-The Surface Temperature Initiated Closure (STIC) model integrates LST into the Penman-Monteith Shuttleworth-Wallace system of ET equations.
+The Surface Temperature Initiated Closure-Jet Propulsion Laboratory (STIC-JPL) model, contributed by Dr. Kaniska Mallick, was designed as a surface temperature-sensitive ET model, adopted by ECOSTRESS and SBG for improved estimates of ET reflecting mid-day heat stress.
+The STIC-JPL model integrates LST into the Penman-Monteith Shuttleworth-Wallace system of ET equations and estimates total latent heat flux directly using thermal remote sensing observations.

 The general approach involves:

 1. Solving state equations to find analytical solutions for aerodynamic temperature ($T_0$) and conductances ($g_a$, $g_{cs}$).
 2. Iteratively estimating unknowns using Penman-Monteith and Shuttleworth-Wallace equations.

 ---

-### MOD16: General Form
+### PM-JPL: General Form

+The Penman-Monteith-Jet Propulsion Laboratory (PM-JPL) algorithm is a derivation of the MOD16 algorithm that was originally designed as the ET product for the Moderate Resolution Imaging Spectroradiometer (MODIS) and continued as a Visible Infrared Imaging Radiometer Suite (VIIRS) product.
+PM-JPL uses a similar approach to PT-JPL and PT-JPL-SM to independently estimate vegetation and soil components of instantaneous ET, but using the Penman-Monteith formula instead of the Priestley-Taylor.

-The MOD16 algorithm is based on the Penman-Monteith equation with environmental constraints from vegetation cover, temperature, and atmospheric moisture deficits.
+The algorithm is based on the Penman-Monteith equation with environmental constraints from vegetation cover, temperature, and atmospheric moisture deficits.
 It resolves evaporative fluxes from the soil, canopy, and intercepted water separately.
+The PM-JPL latent heat flux partitions are summed to total latent heat flux for the ensemble estimate.

 ---

-### BESS: General Form
+### BESS-JPL: General Form

+The Breathing Earth System Simulator-Jet-Jet Propulsion Laboratory Propulsion Laboratory (BESS-JPL) model is a coupled surface energy balance and photosynthesis model contributed by Dr. Youngryel Ryu.
+The model iteratively calculates net radiation, ET, and Gross Primary Production (GPP-JPL) estimates.
+The latent heat flux component of BESS-JPL is included in the ensemble estimate, while the BESS-JPL net radiation is used as input to the other ET models.

+The BESS-JPL model is a coupled surface energy balance and photosynthesis model contributed by Dr. Youngryel Ryu.
+The model iteratively calculates net radiation, ET, and Gross Primary Production (GPP) estimates.
+The latent heat flux component of BESS-JPL is included in the ensemble estimate, while the BESS-JPL net radiation is used as input to the other ET models.

-The Breathing Earth System Simulator (BESS) couples atmospheric and canopy radiative transfer processes with photosynthesis, stomatal conductance, and transpiration.
+The BESS-JPL couples atmospheric and canopy radiative transfer processes with photosynthesis, stomatal conductance, and transpiration.
 It uses a quadratic representation of the Penman-Monteith model to estimate transpiration.

+### AquaSEBS Water Surface Evaporation

+For water surface pixels identified using the NASADEM Surface Water Body extent, the ECOSTRESS Collection 3 processing chain implements the AquaSEBS (Aquatic Surface Energy Balance System) model developed by Abdelrady et al. (2016) and validated by Fisher et al. (2023).
+Water surface evaporation is calculated using a physics-based approach that combines the equilibrium temperature model for water heat flux with the Priestley-Taylor equation for evaporation estimation.

+The AquaSEBS model implements the surface energy balance equation specifically adapted for water bodies:

+$$R_n = LE + H + W$$

+Where the water heat flux (W) is calculated using the equilibrium temperature model:

+$$W = \beta \times (T_e - WST)$$

+Latent heat flux is then calculated using the Priestley-Taylor equation with α = 1.26 for water surfaces:

+$$LE = \alpha \times \frac{\Delta}{\Delta + \gamma} \times (R_n - W)$$

+The AquaSEBS methodology has been extensively validated against 19 in situ open water evaporation sites worldwide spanning multiple climate zones, with daily evaporation estimates showing r² = 0.47-0.56 and RMSE = 1.2-1.5 mm/day.

+### Ensemble Processing

+The median of total latent heat flux in watts per square meter from the PT-JPL-SM, STIC-JPL, PM-JPL, and BESS-JPL models is upscaled to a daily ET estimate in millimeters per day and recorded in the L3T JET product as `ETdaily`.
+The standard deviation between these multiple estimates of ET is considered the uncertainty for the evapotranspiration product, as `ETinstUncertainty`.
+The ETdaily product represents the integrated ET between sunrise and sunset.

+---

 ---